dhirajt/short-url-shortener/README.md

 How to RUN:
 -----------

-- Download the fbootstrap project from https://github.com/ckrack/fbootstrapp/downloads
+- Download the fbootstrap project from https://github.com/ckrack/fbootstrapp/archive/master.zip
-- Make a folder named 'static' in short folder and unpack the fbootsrap project files in it.
+- Make a folder named 'static' in short folder and add the following files from the zipped file. js,lib folders and css files bootstrap.css,bootstrap.min.css
 - Set these fields according to your database in **settings.py**.

            'ENGINE': 'django.db.backends.',